rvaughan/AdventOfCode2017/2024/day_11/README.md

 Consider the arrangement of stones in front of you. **How many stones will you have after blinking 25 times?**

 Solution: **183620**

+### Part 2

+The Historians sure are taking a long time.
+To be fair, the infinite corridors are very large.

+**How many stones would you have after blinking a total of 75 times?**